 Next SeaBEC Meeting

-Please join us on Thursday, November 17, 2016 for a joint meeting with the CSI Puget Sound Chapter from 5:00-7:00pm at Mirabella (116 Fairview Avenue North, Seattle, WA 98109).
-Duane Jonlin with the City of Seattle will be discussing the 2015 Seattle Energy Code.
-The presentation will be approved for one hour of AIA continuing education credits.
-Meeting attendance is free for 2016 SeaBEC and CSI Puget Sound Chapter members. $10 is requested for non-member attendance.
+Please join us on Thursday, January 19, 2017 from 11:30-1:00pm at GGLO (1301 First Avenue, Suite 301, Seattle, WA).
+David K. Bates with OAC Services will be discussing Sealants, Membranes, and Flashings.
+The presentation is pending approval for one hour of AIA continuing education credits.
+Meeting attendance is free for 2017 SeaBEC members. $10 is requested for non-member attendance.
 For more information, click here.

 The Seattle Building Enclosure Council (SeaBEC) is a nonprofit organization whose purpose is to promote the pursuit of excellence in the design, construction, or other technical aspects of the building enclosure.
 We investigate why buildings fail, explore cures for building enclosure failure, and share information on materials and methods to promote better building science.